fbpx

 Related FAQ

-There are a few different energy providers in Calgary, so it’s hard to say who the best one is.
-However, we believe that Peace Power is the best choice for residents and businesses.
-We have low overhead costs, so we can pass on savings to our clients in the form of lower rates and admin fees.
-Plus, we donate 20% of our yearly profits to local community initiatives, so you can feel good about supporting your neighborhood when you choose us.
-Give us a call today to get started on your electricity, natural gas, and high-speed internet services.
+Out of all the energy providers in Lethbridge, we think that Peace Power is undoubtedly the best choice for homeowners and businesses.
+We have low overhead costs which then allows us to pass on those savings to our clients through cheaper rates and administration fees.
+Also, did we mention that every year we donate 20% of our profits to local community causes?
+So not only will you be getting great services, but you’ll also be supporting your neighborhood!
+Give us a call today to get started on your electricity, natural gas, and high-speed internet needs.

 Utilities and real estate development are closely intertwined.
 Developers must consider the availability and capacity of local utilities when planning new projects, as they’re essential for a habitable property.
 Conversely, new development can drive the expansion of utility infrastructure and services.
 Coordination between developers and utility companies such as Peace Power is key to ensuring reliable utility provision in new developments.